Do What You Can to Ease Side Effects of Treatment for Penile Cancer

 Consider cutting your hair before treatment starts.

-Because your scalp may be more sensitive to temperature and sun, protect it with sunscreen and hats or scarves.
+Because your scalp may be more sensitive to temperature and sun, protect it with sunscreen and hats or caps.

 Increased infections (neutropenia)